1. About this survey

 The executive budget process involves a complex web of interactions among political and technical role-players, who decide on the size and distribution of resources available for spending.

 The quality of these decisions depends not only on the technical analysis, but also on the sequencing of the process and the rules (both formal and informal) governing it.
 This paper, the first in a series of seven, investigates the length, sequencing, formalisation and predictability of the budget preparation process in 23 African countries.

-Year: 2017 Theme: Capable finance ministries, Budget practices Countries: Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Comoros, Cote d'Ivoire, Ghana, Guinea, Kenya, Lesotho, Madagascar, Mali, Mauritius, Niger, Namibia, Seychelles, Sierra Leone, South Africa, The Gambia, Tunisia, Uganda Language: English
+Year: 2017 Theme: Building Public Finance Capabilities, Budget practices Countries: Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Comoros, Côte d'Ivoire, Ghana, Guinea, Kenya, Lesotho, Madagascar, Mali, Mauritius, Niger, Namibia, Seychelles, Sierra Leone, South Africa, The Gambia, Tunisia, Uganda Language: English